ohmp/james-project/src/adr/0025-cassandra-blob-store-cache.md

  - DeletedMessageVault message headers are expected to be small and unfrequently accessed

 The access pattern of some of these kind of blobs does not fit Object Storage characteristics: good at storing big blobs, but it induces high latencies for reading small blobs.
+We observe latencies of around 50-100ms while Cassandra latency is of 4ms.

 This gets some operations slow (for instance IMAP FETCH headers, or listing JMAP messages).

 ## Decision

-We need to implement a write through cache to decrease the amount of objects read from object storage.
+Implement a write through cache to have better read latency for smaller objects.

 Such a cache needs to be distributed in order to be more efficient.